sniclasj/vexillological-vexation/TESTING.md

 # Testing

+## JEST

+The game was built iteratively by utilising the JEST testing suite.

 ## Browser Compatibility

-The website has been successfully tested on the following browsers:
+The game website has been successfully tested on the following browsers:
 - Chrome
 - Edge
 - Safari (on personal mobile device - iPhone 11 Pro)